Irenexzwen/scRNA-seq-analysis/README.md

 <img src="https://github.com/Irenexzwen/scRNA-seq-analysis/blob/master/figures/Image%20%5B26%5D.png" width=600>

 *Figure 15 Sensitivity of scRNA-Seq Methods.
 ERCC expression values (counts per million reads for Smart-seq/C1 and Smart-seq2 and UMIs per million reads for all others) were correlated to their annotated molarity.
 Shown are the distributions of correlation coefficients (adjusted R2 of linear regression model) across methods.
-Each dot represents a cell/bead and each box represents the median and first and third quartiles.*
+Each dot represents a cell/bead and each box represents the median and first and third quartiles.[(Ziegenhain et al., 2017)](10.1016/j.molcel.2017.01.023)*

 ##### C) Precision of Amplified Genes Is Strongly Increased by UMIs:
 While a high accuracy is necessary to compare absolute expression levels, one of the most common experimental aims is to compare relative expression levels to identify differentially ex- pressed genes or different cell types.